taijeronv/taijeronv_info/content/authors/admin/_index.md

 states in North America, Europe, and Asia.
 It is the world's largest regional security organization.

-The OSCE SMMU is tasked to observe and report impartially and objectively on the situation in Ukraine.
+Our mission is to observe and report impartially and objectively on the situation in Ukraine.

-In 2021 I will have to separate from OSCE because there is a seven year limit on how long you can be on the same mission.
+OSCE has a rule that says I cannot spend more than seven years on one mission.

+In 2021 I will reach that mark and be required to resign.

 ## Have skills, will travel
-Rather than wait until my seven year mark I would like to prepare myself now and begin my transition.
+Rather than wait until my seven year mark I would like to prepare myself now and begin my transition as soon as possible.

 **Objectives**
 - I'm seeking a full or part-time opportunity with a professional company that will appreciate my years of experience and value my professionalism.
-- Although my skills are focused on the military sector (training, education, or operations), I believe my skills will work in other industries as well.
+- I believe my skills will work in other industries even though they are concentrated in the military domain (training, education and operations).
 - I am willing to relocate to the US, Europe, Middle East, Africa, or Conflict-zone, if necessary.
 If relocating isn't required I can work remotely or part-time depending on the job.